How to Build a Simple Fitness Center Marketing Plan

 Here's how to experiment with a few proven marketing tactics:

 You can review case studies and other materials published by various marketing vendors to understand how they were able to use their services to reach your audience.

-For example, EZ Texting provides software that makes it easy for gym owners to send text messages out to various segments of their audience.
+For example, EZ Texting provides SMS software for Gyms that makes it easy for gym owners to send text messages out to various segments of their audience.
 To help, we regularly publish statistics that show the effectiveness of text message campaigns: